List of commercial failures in video and arcade games: E.T. the Extra-Terrestrial

 Based on Steven Spielberg's popular 1982 movie of the same name and reportedly coded in just five weeks, this Atari 2600 game was rushed to the market for the 1982 holiday season.

 Even with 1.5 million copies sold, the sales figures came nowhere near Atari's expectations, as it had ordered production of five million copies, with many of the sold games being returned to Atari for refunds by dissatisfied consumers.
 It had become an urban legend that Atari had buried the unsold cartridges of E.T. and other games in a landfill in Alamogordo, New Mexico, which was confirmed in 2014 when the site was allowed to be excavated, with former Atari personnel affirming they had dumped about 800,000 cartridges, including E.T. and other poorly-selling games.
 The financial figures and business tactics surrounding this product are emblematic of the video game crash of 1983 and contributed to Atari's bankruptcy.
 Atari paid $25 million for the license to produce the game, which further contributed to a debt of $536 million (equivalent to $ billion today).
 The company was divided and sold in 1984.

+Funko Fusion

+Funko Fusion is a 2024 action-adventure game developed and published by 10:10 Games, based on the Funko Pop! line of collectible figurines and featuring characters from franchises including those of Universal Pictures, as well as Mega Man and Five Nights at Freddy's.
+The game received mixed reviews, and 10:10 Games later confirmed that Funko Fusion failed commercially, leading to layoffs at the studio.